 As part of the MA degree, students must complete two practicum assignments.
 One practicum must be completed during the summer following their first year of classes.
+The summer practicum is required but not credited.
+(In other words, students do not pay for the class associated with this practicum) After the summer practicum, students present five-minute talks about five things they learned.
+This reflective practice allows them to connect practical learning with class work and helps shape their second year in the Public Humanities program.
+Click below to hear the thoughts of the MA in Public Humanities students about their 2015 practicums.
 The second practicum can be scheduled during any semester; most students fulfill this requirement during their second year.
-Students should refer to the Practicum Guide for more information.

 The selection of practicum sites is limited only by students’ imagination, logistics, and funding.
 For their semester practicums, completed concurrently with classes, students generally arrange positions at organizations in Providence, Boston, or other sites in southern New England.
-In recent years, these have included: the Boston Museum of Fine Arts; the City of Providence’s department of Art, Culture + Tourism; the MIT Museum; the New England Foundation for the Arts; the Rhode Island Council for the Humanities; the RISD Museum; and the Roger Williams National Memorial.
 Summer practicum choices are not limited geographically and students have selected placements with organizations in New Zealand, Germany, Sweden, and Hong Kong, as well as numerous historic sites, museums, libraries, and cultural organizations throughout the U.S.

 Students consult with the Center staff for assistance in identifying a practicum site and working with potential supervisors to shape a work plan that will provide both an educational experience for the student and useful projects for the organization.
 The Center has limited funds to help defray living and travel expenses associated with practicums.

-Organizations that want to learn more about practicum opportunities, including the Center’s expectations for institutions that sponsor students, should contact Anne Valk, the Associate Director for Programs.
+Organizations that want to learn more about practicum opportunities, including the Center’s expectations for institutions that sponsor students, should contact Ronald Potvin, the Center's Assistant Director for Professional Programs.